Information about Choosing Your Modules in the School of English and Drama

 Q: Can I rank my module preferences from highest to lowest?

 - A: No. We ask you to list two groups of modules that you would like to take next year, your "ideal" and "reserve" preferences.
+The two lists must be completely different from one another.
 All of your ideal module preferences will be considered equally and we will allocate you to them if possible.

 Q: What if I can’t submit my MPF by the deadline?